BetonQuest/BetonQuest/docs/API/Legacy-API.md

 Hard coded get methods were removed in favor of a more dynamic approach.
 Read how to use them in the [Instruction Arguments](Instruction.md#argument-parsing) section.

-### Variable getting
+### Getting Placeholders

-Creating and parsing variables is now done in the `VariableProcessor`.
+Creating and parsing placeholders is now done in the `PlaceholderProcessor`.
-It is accessed from the BetonQuest instance with `#getVariableProcessor()`.
+It is accessed from the BetonQuest instance with `#getPlaceholderProcessor()`.

 ## Profiles
 Currently, profiles are in development.
 So at the moment you can use the `ProfileProvider` class to get a profile, which can be accessed by `BetonQuest.getInstance().getProfileProvider()`.

 ## Base concepts
-How to write and register new base concepts (events, conditions, objectives, variables) in BetonQuest.
+How to write and register new base concepts (events, conditions, objectives, placeholders) in BetonQuest.

-For Conditions, Events and Variables there is the [new API](./Quest/Writing-Implementations. md#writing-new-quest-type-implementations) available.
+For Conditions, Events and Placeholders there is the [new API](./Quest/Writing-Implementations. md#writing-new-quest-type-implementations) available.

 ### Writing objectives